Systems-Theory-in-Systems-Biology/EPI/DEVELOPMENT.md

 ### Deployment with PyPi

-You have to setup pypi once:
+You have to set-up pypi once:

 ```bash
 poetry config pypi-token.pypi pypi-your-token-here